 Here is a Pronator / Supinator for elbow therapy:

 You’ll need a piece of PVC pipe big enough to get your fist inside.
-Mine is 4” inner diameter but I have small hands.
+Mine is 4” inner diameter.
 The handle is 1” PVC held in place with end caps.
 The 1” hole can be drilled by hand, the PVC is easy to drill and cut.
 The end opposite the handle needs an end plug with a centered 1” hole.
 Mount a pipe flange and a 4” length of ¾” pipe on the wall at elbow height as shown above (if you’re going to use this with various people you either want to figure a way to make the height adjustable, or just mount flanges at various heights.)
 Drill a small hole in the center of the main tube and attach a length of cord.
 I got the weight carrier at Big Five, everything else at Home Depot.

 Wrapping the string clockwise creates resistance in one direction, counterclockwise the opposite.